edistyping/priceisart-frontend/README.md

 Link: https://edistyping.github.io/priceisart/
 https://i.stack.imgur.com/fYFze.png

-# Idea
-1. Start button will read from Postgres then randomize it to collect 10 random images.
-2.

 # To Do
+1. Shows 'You Picked This' by adding a border to picture chosen by user
+2. Show Number of correct items
+3. Confirm Replay button re-assign images
+4. Add a button for show Ranking
+5. Click Image to Enlarge them

-1. Improve visuals
+6. Improve visuals
-    - Update 'Buttons' and Font stuffs

-2. Update with Routers
+7. Update with Routers
     - Start Page
     - Game Page
         - Counts and Time